 THE DRILL HALL (1895) Marketing Period has now finished.
-Councillors are assessing the bids.
+Councillors have assessed the bids and chosen Rockfish.

 See ‘The Drill Hall for Sale’ page.
 Also the subpages in that section.

 The link in this paragraph takes you to the original press release, the dates have now been changed so the closing date is Feb 4th 2019, East Devon District Council press release

 All of this site except the pages Drill Hall for sale and Buying the Drill Hall are now background reading along with the information to be found on the Research site.

 If you want to know how we got to this stage then you can find out by reading those pages.
 Especially the pages contained in the section Port Royal thoughts, under Background Reading.

 The fact that Community Groups are allowed to put in a bid does not mean the battle is won.

 In the first place, they need to create a strong business plan and identify financial backers, which is a huge task!